xvrettakou/cloud_eng_project/README.md

   - `Dockerfile`: The Dockerfile for building the model training pipeline imgae.
   - `requirements.txt`: The model training pipeline package requirements.
 - `preprocessing_lambda/`: The directory containing the script used to augment training data.
-- `src/`: I think we need to delete this
-- `tests/`: I think we need to delete this
 - `.gitignore`: The file detailing untracked files Git should ignore.
 - `.pylintrc`: The file containing the lintr standard configurations for this repository.
 - `README.md`: The README you're reading right now.
-- `pipeline_model.py`: I think we need to delete this.
-- `requirements.txt`: I think we need to delete this.

 ### Pipeline Unittests
 To run the pipeline unittests, navigate to the pipeline folder and run the following line of code: